tomer/tomer/README.md

 ### Hi there 👋

 I'm Tomer.
-I'm Full time Software Engineer, and working on FOSS on my free time.
+I'm based in Israel :israel:, a full time Software Engineer and working on FOSS on my free time.

 <!--
 **tomer/tomer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.